Cradle of Aviation Museum

 At this fine example of the great estates built by America's financial and industrial leaders, "World War I and the End of the Gilded Age" is a special tour led by a costumed interpreter chronicling how the Mills family's extravagant way of life withered away in the cataclysm of the Great War.

-Includes the West Point Museum, the oldest, largest public collection of military artifacts in the western hemisphere, shown in exhibits like American Wars, History of the U.S. Army and History of Warfare and Word War I items like a tank and staff car, communications equipment, and the artillery piece that fired the first U.S. shot in the war.
+Includes the West Point Museum, the oldest, largest public collection of military artifacts in the western hemisphere, shown in exhibits like American Wars, History of the U.S. Army and History of Warfare and World War I items like a tank and staff car, communications equipment, and the artillery piece that fired the first U.S. shot in the war.

-Historic cemetery that includes Soldier's Circle, an area that is the resting place of nearly 1,000 veterans and contains a World War One memorial at its center.
+A historic cemetery that includes Soldier's Circle, an area that is the resting place of nearly 1,000 veterans and contains a World War One memorial at its center.
 Guided and self-guided tours of the cemetery are available.

-Collection includes a Polish Legion World War I Blue Army Uniform and 1920 War display.
+The collection includes a Polish Legion World War I Blue Army Uniform and 1920 War display.

 "Together Until the End: Schenectady in World War I" is an exhibition commemorating the Great War's effect on Schenectady and its people, and will be accompanied by programs and films throughout the year.